-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED OCTOBER 31, 2019 AND 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2020 AND 2019

 It may be difficult for non-Canadian investors to obtain and enforce judgments against us because of our Canadian incorporation and presence.
-We are a corporation existing under the laws of the Province of Ontario, Canada.
+We are a corporation governed by Canadian law.
 Several of our directors and officers, and several of the experts are residents of Canada, and all or a substantial portion of their assets, and all or a substantial portion of our assets are located outside the United States.
 Consequently, it may be difficult for holders of our securities who reside in the United States to effect service within the United States upon those directors and officers, and the experts who are not residents of the United States.
 It may also be difficult for holders of our securities who reside in the United States to realize in the United States upon judgments of courts of the United States predicated upon our civil liability and the civil liability of our directors, officers, and experts under the United States federal securities laws.